 On May 30, 2008, a group of PJM load-serving entities, state commissions, consumer advocates, and trade associations (referred to collectively as the RPM Buyers) filed a complaint at FERC against PJM alleging that three of the four transitional RPM auctions yielded prices that are unjust and unreasonable under the Federal Power Act.
 Most of the parties comprising the RPM Buyers group were parties to the settlement approved by FERC that established RPM.
 In the complaint, the RPM Buyers requested that the total projected payments to RPM sellers for the three auctions at issue be materially reduced.
 On September 19, 2008, FERC dismissed the complaint finding that no party violated PJM's tariff and the prices determined during the initial auctions implementing the RPM were in accord with the tariff provisions governing the auctions.
 On June 18, 2009, FERC denied the RPM Buyers' request for rehearing of FERC's September 19, 2008 order.
-This order may be subject to review by a Federal Court of Appeals.
-If a Federal Court of Appeals were to reverse FERC's decision, FERC would be required to conduct additional proceedings regarding the substantive allegations in the complaint.
-Generation believes that it is remote that the ultimate outcome of this matter will have a material adverse impact on Exelon's or Generation's results of operations, cash flows or financial position.
+On August 14, 2009, RPM Buyers filed a petition with the U.S. Court of Appeals for the Fourth Circuit (4th Circuit) for review of the FERC's September 19, 2008 order, rejecting their complaint that RPM resulted in unjust and unreasonable capacity prices.
+On September 17, 2009, PJM filed a motion to transfer the case to the D.C.
+Circuit on the grounds that the 4th Circuit was an improper venue, which is currently pending.
+While the 4th Circuit might be a slightly more favorable forum for petitioners, whether the case is heard in the 4th Circuit or D.C.
+Circuit, Generation believes FERC is more likely to prevail.
+If the 4th Circuit or D.C.
+Circuit were to reverse FERC's decision, FERC would be required to conduct additional proceedings regarding the substantive allegations in the complaint.
+Exelon and Generation believe that it is remote that the ultimate outcome of this matter will have a material adverse impact on their respective results of operations, cash flows or financial position.